josiahwang/phraseloceval/README.md

 If you use this evaluation script, please cite the following work:

-- Josiah Wang and Lucia Specia (2019).
-Phrase Localization Without Training on Phrases.
-In Proceedings of the IEEE International Conference on Computer Vision (ICCV).
+Josiah Wang and Lucia Specia (2019). **Phrase Localization Without Training on Phrases**.
+In *Proceedings of the IEEE International Conference on Computer Vision (ICCV)*.

 	@InProceedings{WangSpecia:2019,
 	author    = {Wang, Josiah and Specia, Lucia},